haormj/haormj/README.md

 ### Hi there 👋

+**Thanks for visiting my GitHub profile, it's great to meet you here!** 😊

+Here are some ideas to get you started:

+- 🔭 I’m currently working on @Danale
+- 🌱 I’m currently learning computer vision
+- 📫 How to reach me: haormj@gmail.com

 <!--
 **haormj/haormj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.